 So, how do you determine which event route to take?
 For some cases, having an in-person event can be very effective and is often required, but for others the virtual platform is a much more suitable option.

 These 4 events are better as virtual events:

 1. Rolling out a new product?
 Reach a larger audience with a virtual event.

 When you launch a new product, you want to get the word out in a timely and efficient manner.
 What’s great about virtual events is they let you do just that!
 You can connect with large groups of users located halfway around the world in less than 24 hours if needed – something that’d be next to impossible with an in-person event.

 Using a virtual platform not only allows you to distribute information quickly, but also lets you tailor it to specific audiences—customers, partners, media and internal sales divisions.
 Instead of sifting through piles of information, attendees can easily access material that is relevant to them and their needs.

 Another bonus is that virtual events allow attendees to directly interact with the organization—they can ask additional questions right on the spot, request more information and potentially move forward in the sales process.

 You can then track which attendees were most active during the event (asked questions, read the available product materials, watched demos, etc.) to see who might be the most qualified sales leads.

 It sounds like it would be complicated to manage all of this.
-But, InterCall offers event management services.
+But, InterCall offers webcasting services.